jwunderl/pxt-arcade/docs/courses/csintro1/loops/projectile-from.md

 mySprite.setPosition(145, 60)
 ```

 ## Student Task #1: Throw a ball at a target

-1. Create the example code above
+1. Start with the code from example #1
 2. Modify the code to make a target sprite on the other side of the screen from the player sprite
 3. Add a countdown timer
 4. Build an ``||sprites:on overlap||`` event for the ball and the target to add a point and destroy the ball
-5. **Challenge**: Make the target into projectiles that move down the screen and add vertical motion to the player sprite.
+5. **Challenge**: Make the target into projectiles that move down the screen and add vertical motion to the player sprite

 ## Concept: Projectiles from other Projectile Sprites